Steve Goodman: Death

 On September 20, 1984, Goodman died of leukemia at the University of Washington Medical Center in Seattle, Washington.
-He had anointed himself with the tongue-in-cheek nickname "Cool Hand Leuk" (other nicknames included "Chicago Shorty" and "The Little Prince") during his illness.
 He was 36 years old.

-Four days after Goodman's death, the Chicago Cubs clinched the National League East division title for the first time ever, earning them their first post-season appearance since 1945, three years before Goodman's birth.
-Eight days later, on October 2, the Cubs played their first post-season game since Game 7 of the 1945 World Series.
-Goodman had been asked to sing "The Star-Spangled Banner" before it; Jimmy Buffett filled in, and dedicated the song to Goodman.
-Since the late 2000s, at the conclusion of every home game win, the Cubs play (and fans sing) "Go, Cubs, Go", a song Goodman wrote for his beloved team.
+On October 2, after clinching the National League East division title, the Cubs played their first post-season game since the 1945 World Series.
+Filling in for Goodman, who had been scheduled to sing "The Star-Spangled Banner" before the game, Jimmy Buffett dedicated the song to him.
+Since the 2000s, at the conclusion of every home game win, the Cubs play "Go, Cubs, Go", written by Goodman.

-In April 1988, some of Goodman's ashes were scattered at Wrigley Field, the home of the Chicago Cubs.
+In April 1988, some of Goodman's ashes were scattered at Wrigley Field, the home of the Cubs, paralleling lyrics from "A Dying Cub Fan's Last Request".